David Cox (composer): Life and music

 Cox was born in Broadstairs, Kent, but his family soon moved to Australia.
 He returned to England in 1935, aged 19, to study at the Royal College of Music, where his teachers were Ralph Vaughan Williams, Herbert Howells and Arthur Benjamin.
 He was also an organ scholar at Worcester College, Oxford, until 1940.
 During the war he joined the RAF, playing the clarinet in the RAF Band, mostly at Cranwell in Lincolnshire.

 Cox joined the BBC in 1946, initially as a music producer for the Latin-American Service, then on the Third Programme, and finally as Music Organiser for the BBC External Services in 1956, a post he held until retirement in 1976.

 The choral cantata The Summer's Nightingale, first performed and broadcast in 1955, was revived in 1984 at a BBC concert in Manchester.
 A year before his death, a concert marking his 80th birthday was held at All Saints' Church, Tudeley, reviving several of his works, including the Five Songs after John Milton and extracts from the cantata Of Beasts.
 Cox also composed music for BBC radio productions of The Plague in 1966 and The Opium Eaters.

 David Cox married his first wife Barbara Butcher in 1954.
 She died in 1982.
 He married again, to Sybil Bell in 1992.
 Alison Cox OBE, his daughter from the first marriage, is a composer, a teacher and (since 1988) Head of Composition at the Purcell School for Young Musicians in Hertfordshire.
-In 2005, she founded The Commonwealth Resounds, www.commonwealthresounds.com which is now an award-winning musical NGO and a Registered Charity.
+In 2005, she founded The Commonwealth Resounds, a musical NGO and a registered charity.